Bedrock-OSS/bedrock-wiki/docs/commands/block-states.md

     color=white
 >Download Sheet 1</BButton>

-Note; the above sheet was quickly generated and contains some minor errors.
+Note: the above sheet was quickly generated and contains some minor errors.
 Boolean values `0` should be replaced with `false` and `1` should be replaced with `true` since the game doesn't recognize the syntax otherwise.

 Alternate sheet: *Shared by @ItsRichHeart*